micro-os-plus/micro-os-plus-iii/docs/NOTES.md

-As a personal remark, the design of the CMSIS RTOS API seems greatly influenced by Keil RTX (function names and prototypes, but not necessarily the most fortunate design), with some ideas from POSIX threads (pthreads, an established standard).
+As a personal remark, the design of the CMSIS RTOS API seems greatly influenced by Keil RTX (function names and prototypes, but not necessarily the most fortunate design), with some ideas from POSIX threads, an established standard.

 However the expected influence from POSIX threads is mostly aparent and inconsecvent.